-Create the kitchen of Your dreams with these pro painting tips
+Create the kitchen of Your dreams with these professional Cabinet painting tips!

-Paint cabinets just like a professional with these pro painting tips.
+Learn how to paint cabinets like a professional with these pro painting tips.
 Here’s our best advice to help you achieve beautiful, lasting results.

 Painting your own cabinets is a big job.
 It takes time and commitment.
 But with the right know-how you can do it and save a lot of money.
 I hired a pro to do my painting.
-Then I sat down with him and asked him to share his very best advice so you can paint like a pro too.
+Then, I sat down with him and asked him to share his very best advice so you can paint like a pro too.
 Most of these pro painting tips come straight from my amazing painter, Felipe of Emerald City Painting.
-Not only did he do an amazing job on my home, but he sat down with me to share his very best advice.
-Here are his top tips to help you paint cabinets (and beyond) like a professional!
+Not only did he do a wonderful job on my home, but he sat down with me to share his very best advice.
+Here are his top tips to teach you how to paint cabinets (and beyond) like a professional!
 Follow these recommendations to ensure that your hard work creates beautiful, lasting results.

 This post is sponsored but all opinions are 100% our own.